ballerina-platform/module-ballerinax-docusign.dsclick/README.md

     https://account-d.docusign.com/oauth/auth?response_type=code&scope=signature%20organization_read%20click.manage&client_id={iKey}&redirect_uri={redirectUri}
     ```

-    This will redirect you to your Redirect URI with a `code` query parameter.
+    This will redirect you to your redirect URI with a `code` query parameter.
 This is your `authorization code`.

 4. **Get the refresh token**: Use the following `curl` command to get the refresh token, replacing `{encodedKey}` with your Encoded Key and `{codeFromUrl}` with your `authorization code`.